General Education Program

 - Less Credit-Intensive than Other Programs.
 As a result, students can begin to study in their chosen major earlier than before, allowing students to pursue additional majors or minors while adding less time to degree.

-In short, the new GEP is not something to “get out of the way,” nor does it end after 60 credits; it is woven throughout the student’s entire course of study, thereby helping them understand that liberal education is not separate from disciplinary and professional training, but part of the unique and valuable experience of a university education.
+In short, the new GEP is not something to “get out of the way”; it is woven throughout the student’s entire course of study, thereby helping them understand that liberal education is not separate from disciplinary and professional training, but part of the unique and valuable experience of a university education.